-Matt Cutts has finally gotten tired of getting spammy guest post requests because he blew up on his blog today with the claim that “guest blogging is done.”
+Matt Cutts is fed up with spammy guest post requests and said so on his blog today with the claim that “guest blogging is done.”

 That’s quite the announcement!